sciZer0/7/v/README.md

 <h2 align="center">Brief Introduction</h2>

+This paper proposes an idea (set of ideas / solutions / approaches) on a revolutionary blockchain protocol.

+The protocol is represented through describing the Unicorn (U) blockchain being built based on the given protocol.

+The U blockchain provides extremely-generous incentives for early contributors

+From day one, the blockchain has over 100 million owners equally owning the blockchain's innovative native token

+— precisely, **the permissionless, cheapest-to-globally-transfer token with the powerfully-increasing scarcity**.

+Along with providing the innovative native token, the U blockchain is much more efficient than even the most efficien-to-date blockchains (for example, the Solana blockchain), using a new approach to consensus —called **Proof of Stake Flow** (PoSF).

+Moreover, philosophy of the blockchain could be more suitable for the next generations, providing more democracy and more fairness, along with more suitability for upcoming creative economy.

+The U blockchain could enable mass adoption for crypto in general, and be the 1st one to achieve the market capitalization of at least **$20 trillion**.

 First of all, there is **$83 trillion** in the total global money supply, and this total supply is constantly increasing.